The Goddess of Fried Okra

 Like one of us didn’t need to.
 I was good at it, and I never liked to get out of practice.

 The steering wheel about fried my hands when I grabbed it, but I held on.
-Started the engine and backed out of the stained driveway I was a little scared to leave, but I had to.
+Started the engine and backed out of the stained driveway.
+I was a little scared to leave, but I had to.

 I propped Sister’s picture—one where she looked young and carefree in a way I’d never seen her—in the ashtray, and I pointed the car northwest.
-I decided I had best be alert; no telling if I might find Sister along the way.
+I decided I had best be alert; no telling where I might find Sister along the way.
 There were a lot of unanswered questions, I admit.
-Still, despite the heat of the day and the ache in my heart, I felt hopeful for a change.
+Still, despite the heat of the day and the ache in my heart, I felt hopeful, for a change.

 Hold on, Sister, I thought as I steered away.
 I’m gonna find you, and when I do, I pinky-promise I will not let you down, not ever again.

 “Eudora Welty meets Sue Monk Kidd, and they lunch with Fannie Flagg” ~Just Janga reviews

 “Wholly original, funny and poignant” ~#1 New York Times bestselling author Susan Wiggs

 “Stunning, powerful and raw.
 Pea is on a journey to heal herself, and find herself—and you will want to go with her to find her dear, dead sister—I do.”~New York Times bestselling author Stella Cameron

 “A wonderfully engaging story of one woman’s search for self.
 Jean Brashear tugs on your heartstrings and won’t let go.”~New York Times bestselling author Julia London